USCyberMilitia/BlindSite/README.md

 ### Civilian Unknown Master Key

-Use this when the collector should not know or possess the reveal key.
-Simply enter the below public key in form.
+Use this when the investigator should not know or possess the reveal key.
+THIS IS CRITICAL IF YOU ARE A CIVILIAN AND NEED TO PROVE YOU NEVER HAD ACCESS TO THE DATA OR THE ABILITY TO DECRYPT IT!
+Simply enter the below public key in setup form.
+Then when you do a Sealed LEO Export agencies can request the decryption/view key from us.

 -----BEGIN PUBLIC KEY-----
 MIICIjANBgkqhkiG9w0BAQEFAAOCAg8AMIICCgKCAgEAz/WNWKXWO4DekWR/h3SC